Blue Grenadier (2020)

 Commonwealth Trawl Sector

-The 2018 assessment (Castillo-Jordán and Tuck 2018) estimated the spawning stock biomass at the start of 2018 to be 83% (0.83SB0), which was above the target reference point of 48% (0.48SB0).
+The 2018 assessment [Castillo-Jordán and Tuck 2018] estimated the spawning stock biomass at the start of 2018 to be 83% of the unfished level, which was above the target reference point of 48% of the unfished level and limit reference point of 20%.
 The biomass was estimated to have increased in recent years because of above-average recruitment between 2010 and 2014.
-This led to an RBC of 13,260 t for the 2019–20 fishing season.
-The stock is therefore unlikely to be depleted and recruitment is unlikely to be impaired.
+This led to a single-year (2021) recommended biological catch (RBC) of 11,052 t and a 3-year average RBC of 12,183 t.

-On the basis of the evidence provided above, the CTS (Commonwealth) biological stock is classified as a sustainable stock.
+On the basis of the evidence provided above, the Commonwealth Trawl Sector (Commonwealth) biological stock is classified as a sustainable stock.

 Great Australian Bight Trawl Sector

 Blue Grenadier in the GABTS was historically caught on the upper continental slope (around 200–700 m depth).
-Fishing effort on the Great Australian Bight continental slope has decreased since 2005, with commercial catches of Blue Grenadier reducing from a peak catch of 423 t in 2005–06 to 23.4 t in the 2018–19 financial year.
+Fishing effort on the Great Australian Bight continental slope has decreased since 2005, with commercial catches of Blue Grenadier reducing from a peak catch of 423 t in the 2005–06 fishing season to 32.8 t in the 2021–22 fishing season, based on catch disposal records.
 There are large areas of slope habitat across the Great Australian Bight and Western Australia, with fishing generally limited to a small area [Pitcher et al. 2018].
 It is therefore likely that parts of this biological stock remain unfished.

 The above evidence indicates that the biomass of this stock is unlikely to be depleted and that recruitment is unlikely to be impaired.
 Furthermore, the current level of fishing mortality is unlikely to cause the stock to become recruitment impaired.